-Shoreline Exemption 90-days

-Time Extension or Modification 90-days

-Boundary Line Adjustment 90-days

 Appeal to Hearing Examiner 90-days

 ENGINEERING PERMIT APPLICATION TYPE TIME LIMIT

 Short Plat 120 days

 Long Plat 120 days

 Utility Extension (in-city) 120 days

 Commercial 120 days

 Multifamily 120 days

 BUILDING PERMIT APPLICATION TYPE TIME LIMIT

 New Single-family Residential 30-days

 Residential Addition/Remodel 30-days

 New Multifamily 120-days

 New Commercial 120-days

 Commercial Addition/Remodel 120-days

 - G. Time Limit Exceptions.
 The time limits set forth above do not include: - 1.
-Up to the first twenty-eight (28) days after receipt of an application during which the City determines whether the application is complete. - 2.
+Up to the first twenty eight (28) days after receipt of an application during which the City determines whether the application is complete. - 2.
 Any period during which the applicant has been requested by the City to correct plans, perform studies, or provide additional information requested by the City. - 3.
 If the City determines that the additional information submitted to the City by the applicant under Subsection (2) above is insufficient, the City shall notify the applicant of the deficiencies and the procedures of Subsection (2) shall apply as if a new request for information has been made. - 4.
 Any appeal period.
-The [Hearing] Examiner shall issue Decisions decisions regarding appeals shall be issued by the Examiner within 90 days of receipt of an appeal. - 5.
+The Hearing Examiner shall issue Decisions a decision regarding an appeals shall be issued by the Examiner within 90 days of receipt of an appeal. - 5.
 Any extension of time mutually agreed upon by the applicant and the City. - 6.
 The time required to prepare and issue a final EIS in accordance with the State Environmental Policy Act.